U.S.-EU trade deal still up in the air as Trump jets off to Scotland

 Dozens of other nations also face higher tariff rates starting Aug.
 1, except for those that have already done a deal before the deadline.

-The U.S. has recently announced the outlines of trade deals with Japan, China, Indonesia, the Philippines and U.K., though with many details still remaining to be finalized.
+The U.S. has recently announced the outlines of trade deals with Japan, China, Indonesia, the Philippines, and the U.K., although many details remain to be finalized.

 European officials suggested this week that they could be open to a 15% U.S. baseline tariff rate, while signaling that the EU is prepared to hit American exports with levies on more than $100 billion worth of U.S. goods starting Aug.
 7 if the two sides fail to strike a deal.